[Click below to listen to an audio version of this article.]

 A rolling heat spreads uncontrollably over your skin.
 Your heart beats faster.
 Your skin flushes hot and red, you start sweating through your clothes, and you feel confused, irritable.
 A hot flash has taken over your body, and all you want to do is find somewhere cool to wait it out.

 Almost 80% of people undergoing natural menopause have hot flashes, and about 30% report frequent or severe symptoms.
 These are called vasomotor episodes (because they’re related to constriction and dilation of the blood vessels) and researchers attribute them to ovarian changes in early menopause that cause spikes and dips in how much estrogen the body produces.
+So what is the relationship between blood sugar and hot flashes, and does elevated blood sugar cause hot flashes?

 Rather, it’s more likely that the changes that lead to that glucose shortage, combined with the effects of insulin resistance, make the brain less able to use glucose effectively.
 Maintaining stable glucose levels over time through healthy diet and lifestyle may be your best bet for managing menopause symptoms.